 To drive the nail further in regard to the health impact of pesticides and herbicides, read this survey (Pdf, in French) made by Générations Futures, a non-profit group, where pesticides residues were found in hair samples taken from 25 people in the Medoc region, 15 being winery workers and the rest residents of the area.
 The good thing with hair is that it behaves like an open book on past exposures to chemicals, and the study was interesting in that regard : the vineyard workers had 11 times more residues than residents living far from the vineyards, and there was 5 times more residues in non-professional residents living in the area than in residents living far from the vineyards (page 4).
 And so on.

-Now, this is about viticulture in general, but let's remind that in this field Champagne is first.
+Now, this is about viticulture in general, but let's remind that in this field Champagne is the champion compared to the other French regions.

 Now here is again this issue of garbage dumping on the Champagne vineyards to enrich their soil.
 I know many of you know already about that but not that many when you dig a bit (so to say), including in France.
 And this is an old thing if untold in France.
 I even found in an American newspaper a 1969 story about this issue by Philip Wagner who was then a syndicated columnist, editor at the Baltimore Sun, author of American Wines and Winemaking (reprinted several times and known today as Grapes into Wine) and who set up hiw own winery (Boordy Vineyards) in Maryland in 1945...